Home > Co-Curriculum > CCA > Clubs & Societies > Christian Fellowship

 The Fairfield Christian Fellowship aims to deepen the understanding of scripture, our faith and the importance for Christians to form a community of faith where the values of Christian discipleship can be learned and practised.
 For those who are seeking, we share gospel messages on the teachings and life of Christ and what He said about the way to salvation.
 It is our hope that this sharing will dispel whatever misconceptions or erroneous ideas about the Christian faith.

 Students can choose to join us as a first or second CCA (if it does not clash with the other).
 There will be opportunity for you to serve as leaders and attain the highest level possible in the LEAPS 2.0 system.

-We meet on Mondays from 3 to 5 pm at the T-Zone for a time of worship followed by an exhortation from the Bible before we break out into groups for prayer and fellowship.
+We meet once a week for a time of worship followed by an exhortation from the Bible before we break out into groups for prayer and fellowship.
 There will be sessions where we learn the basic foundations of scripture as well as discussion topics that are current and relevant to our youths today.
 Besides the weekly meetings, we hope to bless others by engaging in Community Involvement Projects and supporting school initiatives such as Fairfield Make Someone Smile (F.M.S.S.)
 Day.
 Members of CF will have ample opportunity to discover their talent and use it to serve others.